lawsonkeith/PiIO/docs/Readme_Admin.md

 * __Enable i2c__ required for ADIO board
 * __Enable wifi__ required if LAN cable not used

-Further notes on how to do this can e found here:
+Further notes on how to do this can be found here:
 [https://www.raspberrypi.org/documentation/configuration/raspi-config.md]